You are currently viewing Prebiotics Can Help You to Detox!

 .

-• Konjac root is also known as elephant yam is a tuber high in glucomannan fiber which promotes the growth of good bacteria, relieves constipation, boosts the immune system, lowers blood cholesterol, and aids weight loss by improving carbohydrate metabolism.
+• Konjac root also known as elephant yam is a tuber high in glucomannan fiber which promotes the growth of good bacteria, relieves constipation, boosts the immune system, lowers blood cholesterol, and aids weight loss by improving carbohydrate metabolism.
 Shirataki noodles are made of this root or you can use supplementation.

 .